elixir-europe/elixir-smp-lesson/docs/chapters/stage2_construction.md

 > - What are the actual scope, goals and purpose of the software?
 How will these be documented?

 #### NEXT TIME: START FROM HERE
-> Narrative:
+>#### Narrative:
-> - How to test your software
+> - How to test your software (different types of testing approaches)
-> - Features of example input and output files (recommendations on how to create ideal test files)
+> - Features of example input and output files (recommendations on how to create "ideal" test files)
 > - Effective ways to document your software